* Sept new loans 1.27 trln yuan vs f'cast of 1.1 trln yuan

 Household loans accounted for 58 percent of total new loans last month, down from 61 percent in August.

-Corporate loans were 463.5 billion yuan in September, compared with 483 billion yuan a month earlier.
+Corporate loans in September were 463.5 billion yuan, down from 483 billion yuan a month earlier.

-Broad M2 money supply (M2) in September grew 9.2 percent from a year earlier, beating forecasts for an expansion of 8.9 percent, which was the August expansion.
+Broad M2 money supply (M2) in September grew 9.2 percent from a year earlier, beating forecasts for an 8.9 percent expansion, as August had.

 China's central bank has said that the slowing M2 growth could be a "new normal" due to regulators' stepped-up crackdown on risky shadow lending activities.

-Total social financing (TSF), a broad measure of credit and liquidity in the economy, rose to 1.82 trillion yuan in September from 1.48 trillion yuan in August, the data showed.
+Total social financing (TSF), a broad measure of credit and liquidity in the economy, rose to 1.82 trillion yuan in September from 1.48 trillion yuan in August.

 Capital Economics had expected TSF to pick up to 2 trillion yuan in September.

 Chinese authorities are trying to walk a fine line by containing riskier types of financing and slowing an explosive build-up in debt without stunting economic growth.